League City Child Custody Lawyer

 Serving League City

-You can rely on the Law Offices of Tad Nelson & Associates to help you navigate child custody matters and protect your rights as a parent.
+You can rely on the family law attorneys at the Law Offices of Tad Nelson & Associates to help you navigate your child custody matters and protect your rights as a parent.
 We have the skills to advocate on your behalf in court, but we will explore options for settlement and assist with mediation on conservatorships.
-Please contact our firm today to schedule a consultation with a League City child custody and visitation lawyer who can explain specifics.
-Some information on how the laws work is also helpful.
+Please contact our law firm today to schedule a consultation with a League City child custody and visitation lawyer who can explain specifics and provide the best legal representation around!
+Below is some information on how the laws work in League City, TX.

 Overview of Texas Conservatorship Laws